Caiman Ecological Refuge

 Southern Pantanal (Pantanal lodges, Brazil)

-Caiman Ecological Refuge is 147 miles west of Campo Grande, on the southern edge of the Pantanal, and is part of a 53,000 hectare ranch.
+Caiman is 147 miles west of Campo Grande, on the southern edge of the Pantanal, and is part of a 53,000 hectare ranch.
 During the high season (June - September) guests must stay 3 or 4 nights, arriving on a Thursday or a Sunday.
 No children under 8 years old.
-Caiman is involved in environmental research and conservation projects, including the Hyacinth Macaw Project, Onçafari (Jaguar) Project and Blue-Fronted Parrot Project.
+It is involved in environmental research and conservation projects, including the Hyacinth Macaw Project, Onçafari (Jaguar) Project and Blue-Fronted Parrot Project.
 At the main lodge there is a large pool with sun loungers, hammocks, a gym, sauna, small shop, restaurant, bar, a lovely sitting room and outdoor day beds.
 Both Baiazinha and Cordilheira (available for private groups only) also have a lovely pool.

 Generally there are two excursions each day (led by English speaking guides) either by specially converted open-backed safari trucks, motorised boats, or in canoes, and these are arranged locally depending on the season and weather conditions.
 There are also daily evening activities.
 Dedicated jaguar tracking programmes can be booked at additional cost.

 When to go